 JuJu was formerly known as Ensemble, is an open source service orchestration management tool that was developed by the company who are behind Ubuntu themselves (Canonical Ltd.).
 It is a modeling tool that focuses completely on reducing the operation overhead by providing features as like quicker deployments, configurations, scaling and integrating and performing operational tasks on a plethora of public/private cloud services.
 Alongside to the Cloud deployments, the same thing can be achieved for the Servers and local container-based deployments as well.

 Following are some of the advantages of using JuJu, let us now take a look at each and every one of them:

-Travis CI has ability to sync with your GitHub account and there on allows you to test automatically and also enables deployment.
-Travis CI is an open source Continuous Integration (CI) tool that services free of cost and is hosted on GitHub.
+Travis CI has the ability to sync with your GitHub account and there on allows you to test automatically and also enables deployment.
+Travis CI is an open source Continuous Integration (CI) tool that services free of cost and are hosted on GitHub.
 Since that it is a hosted, it can easily be believed that it is platform independent.
 It is free for all open-source projects.
 Build and test runs are automatically triggered for every code commit that happens to a GitHub repository.
 Configuring Travis CI is done by putting a file that is named *.travis.yml to the root directory of your GitHub repository.
 This file contains all the actionable data that will be verified and validated whenever an execution of a job or a build happens.

 Travis CI supports a variety of software languages, and the build configuration for each of those programming languages is also complete.
-The design of Travis CI was all focused on Developers to let them code and at the same time runs tests and deployments.
+The design of Travis CI was all focused on Developers to let them a code and at the same time runs tests and deployments.
 This automation setup enables quicker, simpler and agile delivery for software teams as well.
 Travis CI is free to use for the open-source projects and there are paid plans for commercial and also private projects.

 Related Page: What is DevOps Automation?